 Free-spirited individuals are among those who enjoy the popularity and distinct style of Volcom.
 This is a brand that focuses on three boardsports, namely skateboarding, surfing and snowboarding - all of which are favourite sports/recreation of its founders.
 More over two decades, Volcom has provided the fashion and sports industries a style based on youth culture, liberation and innovation.
-From apparel to footwear for Men, Women and Kids, to outerwear, swimsuit and accessories, there's always something for everyone whether you're a boardsports practitioner or just an avid fan.
+From T-Shirts, boardshorts, apparel to skate shoes and footwear for Men, Women and Kids, to outerwear, swimsuit and accessories, there's always something for everyone whether you're a boardsports practitioner or just an avid fan.
 Get one of Volcom's cool products right here at Yakwax and enjoy our FREE UK delivery service.

 Volcom is an iconic brand that caters to those who love street style fashion and the top three boardsports from where the brand took inspiration from.
 But overall, it is a lifestyle brand that caters to everyone.

 The popular 'stone' logo of the brand can be seen almost anywhere whenever there's skating, surfing, snowboarding and any event that involves boardsports.
 But the brand is definitely not exclusive to sports and hobbies as anyone who loves creativity and freedom of expression will find their offerings interesting, cool and innovative.